The playground is a battlefield

 Strike after fight after strike after fight

-I have, I have grown thicker bones on my fist now
+I have grown thicker bones on my fist now

 Because I know I am almond-skinned